 Required documents for scholarship holders (e.g. DAAD, Chinese Scholarship Council, Begabtenförderungswerke etc.)

 - Application for TUM-GS Internationalization support and tabular list of all costs, to be approved in advance by the corresponding Graduate Center -> for automatic members of TUM GS the application has to be created on docGS.
 In case of applications before the feedback talk, the application must be activated manually in advance by the Graduate Center.

-- Written confirmation from the scholarship provider that the scholarship does not include any financing for travel expences
+- Written confirmation from the scholarship provider that the scholarship does not include any financing for travel expenses

-After completion of the journey, the application documents must be submitted to the TUM-GS office in the original within six months after the end of the internationalization measure.
-The doctoral candidate receives the reimbursement directly on his / her account.
+After completion of the journey, the application documents must be submitted to the TUM-GS office in original within six months after the end of the internationalization trip.
+The doctoral candidate receives the reimbursement directly on his/her account.